bjjb/phorminx/README.md

 your Rails re-write!
 Or just use it to play around with the database, or something.

+It was written to make a really simple and fast console ActiveRecord application on top of a really old Rails 2 application's database.

 ## Installation

     $ gem install phorminx